MiniMax-M1 - AI Language Models Tool

 Key Features

-• Native 1,000,000-token context window for ultra-long documents and chains of thought.
+• Native 1,000,000-token context window for single-pass analysis of large documents and codebases.

-• Hybrid Mixture-of-Experts backbone activating ~45.9B params per token for efficiency.
+• Hybrid Mixture-of-Experts architecture (456B total; ~45.9B activated per token) for sparse compute efficiency.

-• Two inference variants (40K and 80K thinking budgets) tuned for different extended-generation needs.
+• Two "thinking budget" variants (40K and 80K) tuned for extended multi-step generation.

 Community